Solar power in Spain: 2018

 A new sector of the market begins to make headway in the Spanish market following the easing of regulations on self consumption generation.
 261.7 MW of new solar power was installed, of which just 26 MW were connected to the grid and the remainder, 235.7 MW being self-generating installations.
 It is expected that this could increase to 300 to 400 MW per year following further easing of regulations in May 2018.
 Renewable energy auctions held in the previous year have yet to show much impact on grid connected capacity but expected to make a considerable change during 2019.
 According to industry sources the 3.9 GW tendered through government auctions has been dwarfed by huge merchant and power purchase agreements bringing the combined total under consideration to 29 GW.
 The re-emerging boom in Spanish solar PV is not being driven by subsidies or government tenders but as a result of solar being a highly cost effective proposition for electricity needs.

+2023

+Spain is poised to become a major contributor to Europe's renewable energy landscape, supported by its robust solar potential and favorable market conditions.
+In 2023, Spain is on track to increase its solar capacity by 4 GW.
+The country also has ambitions to install an additional 19 GW of new capacity between 2022 and 2025, which would make it home to the largest solar pipeline in Europe.
+However, Spain grapples with lengthy permitting processes, which can take up to five years, posing a significant hurdle to project development.
+To address this challenge, the government introduced new regulations in March 2023, streamlining permitting for projects below 150 MW capacity and with low or medium environmental impact.
+These measures aim to reduce permitting times to approximately two years.